Online Athletic Training Degree

 When browsing potential online athletic training graduate programs, you may wish to look for ones accredited by the Commission on Athletic Training Education (CAATE).
 This agency strives to ensure that accredited AT schools are constantly reevaluating and enhancing their curriculum as new information is made available.
 By doing this, schools could potentially offer innovative courses for their students that cover advanced techniques and research breakthroughs.

 Be sure to check your intended school’s website for proof of their CAATE certification.
 Or, speak with an admissions or program advisor.

 After Graduation: Sports Medicine Careers

 Many students who earn a degree through online athletic training graduate programs go on to pursue careers as athletic trainers.
-Athletic trainers earned a median salary of $48,440 in 2019 as per the BLS.
-And, the amount of available athletic trainer positions are projected to potentially grow from 2019 to 2029.
-Employment opportunities could grow by 16% which is much faster than the national average.
+Athletic trainers earned a median salary of $49,860 in 2020 as per the BLS.
+And, the amount of available athletic trainer positions are projected to potentially grow from 2020 to 2030.
+Employment opportunities could grow by 23% which is much faster than the national average.
+(Source: BLS.gov)

 There are many locations where students might pursue this career.
 Instead of being limited to an athletic training office, AT positions may be available in some of the following workplaces.

 - Sports Arenas